Montana State Taxes

 Overview

 Montana, home to the hit TV show Yellowstone, has seen explosive growth since the start of the pandemic.
 People are drawn to its natural beauty and tax-friendly status.
-There is no state or local sales tax on general use items, and the state is moving to a two-tier income tax rate starting in 2024.
+There is no state or local sales tax on general use items, and the state now has a two-tier income tax rate.
 Although property taxes are average compared to other states, housing prices have jumped dramatically in the last few years as wealthy people move to the state seeking the “John Dutton” lifestyle.

 Montana Income Tax